bgarbin/GUIDE/README.md

 Graphical User Interface for Differential Equations

+TODO:
-TODO  First:     WARNING think about what to provide to kernel and to keyboard_keys
+      First:     WARNING think about what to provide to kernel and to keyboard_keys
       - Parameters: - introduce ramp or modulation
                     - add plot possibility and according checkbox
       - PDE : - do this